ClearAd/Clearad-platform/README.md

 * [React](https://github.com/facebook/react) - The web framework used
 * [Create React App](https://github.com/facebookincubator/create-react-app) - The project bootstrap
 * [MATERIAL-UI](https://material-ui.com/) - React components that implements Google Material Design
+* Adex Platform

 ### [Changelog](CHANGELOG.md)

 ### Pre-defining an account to log in with
-If you're logging in with an external wallet that controls many accounts (identities), you can append `?login-select-identity=<addr>` to the login link like so: `https://staging.adex.network/#/login/full?external=metamask&login-select-identity=0x033ed90e0fec3f3ea1c9b005c724d704501e0196`
+If you're logging in with an external wallet that controls many accounts (identities), you can append `?login-select-identity=<addr>` to the login link like so: `https://staging.

+.network/#/login/full?external=metamask&login-select-identity=0x033ed90e0fec3f3ea1c9b005c724d704501e0196`